Hand Eye Society: History

 Amidst a growing indie development scene in Toronto, The Hand Eye Society was founded in 2009 by Jim Munroe, Jim McGinley, Emilie McGinley, Mare Sheppard, Raigan Burns, Jessica Mak, Craig D. Adams, and Miguel Sternberg to form a sense of community and promote videogames as an artistic medium.
 With its help, by 2012, the Toronto independent game was thriving with critical and commercial successes being released from Capybara Games, Metanet, Superbrothers, Queasy Games, and many more.

 Early activities focused on creating spaces for indie developers to showcase their work outside of commercial contexts as well as offering guided programming to increase participation in game making.
 This took the form of programs such as ‘The Difference Engine Initiative’ (DEI), inviting marginalized persons to use their skills and creativity to make their first games.
 Graduates of this program include Zoë Quinn, Kara Stone, Sagan Yee (who later took over leadership of the organization) and Rebecca Cohen-Palacios, who went on to establish Pixelles, a non-profit for marginalized game developers in Montreal.

 Over time, Hand Eye Society expanded to run festivals, workshops, mentorship programs, and more.
 It pioneered techniques and technology to deliver hybrid and online programming, making the knowledge and creativity of its community accessible to global audiences, particularly through livestreamed talks and workshops launched during the COVID-19 pandemic.
 While committed to expanding its reach and impact, Hand Eye Society remains committed to growing the game arts scene in Toronto and beyond through community-focused, inclusive, and artist-led programming.

 Leadership & Governance

 As a non-profit, Hand Eye Society is overseen by a volunteer Board of Directors, which meets monthly to guide the organization’s strategic direction and ensure its sustainability.
 The Board recruits new members regularly, with a focus on diversifying expertise and supporting community representation.
 All activities are overseen by an Executive Director.
-Past leaders have included Jim Munroe (2009 - 2015), Sagan Yee (2016 - 2020), Len Predko (2020 - 2022), and Victoria Kucher (2024-present).
+Past leaders have included Jim Munroe (2009 - 2015), Sagan Yee (2016 - 2020), Len Predko (2020 - 2022), Victoria Kucher (2024 - 2025), and Miriam Verburg (2025 - present).